 Please find below information on Council managed volunteer opportunities.
 Contact details for each of these programs are listed within the description.

 Whitehorse City Council delivers 1220 meals to approximately 300 clients each week.
-Volunteers in this program provide valuable assistance and support by picking up meals from one of our distribution centers and delivering them to our residents at their homes.
+Volunteers in this program provide valuable assistance and support by picking up meals from one of our distribution centres and delivering them to our residents at their homes.
 Monitoring the overall wellbeing of clients and reporting any concerns is also a vital part of this role.
 You will be a valued member of the team and training and support will be provided.
 Please note that a clear National Criminal History Check is required at commencement and then every three years.

 Submit an online application here.